-- The duration of the mobility is minimum 1 academic year and maximum the full duration of the master’s programme.
+- The duration of the mobility is a minimum 1 academic year and a maximum of the full duration of the master’s programme.

-- Master Mind Scholarship holders pay a reduced tuition fee.
-The rate for the 2019-2020 academic year is € 110.8.
+- Master Mind Scholarship holders will pay a reduced tuition fee.
+The rate for the 2023-2024 academic year is € 128,80.
 This rate may increase slightly in the following years.

-- Students should not combine this application with another scholarship from the Flemish Government or an Erasmus Mundus scholarship.
+- Students should not combine this scholarship with another scholarship from the Flemish Government or an Erasmus Mundus scholarship.

 Documents to be uploaded: